Ilia: SHUT UP!!

 - In The Adventure Zone: Balance, Julia is this for Magnus.
 Magnus admits that even though he wants nothing more than to use the Temporal Chalice to prevent Julia's death, doing so would not be what Julia wanted, and so he refuses.
 When they reunite in the afterlife, he says that he was always trying to be a person she'd be proud of.

 - At the end of Disgaea: Hour of Darkness, assuming you've fulfilled the requirement for the Best Ending, Laharl will halt himself from killing Seraph Lamington in revenge for him (apparently) executing Flonne, by realizing that if Flonne had still been there, she would've stopped him, just as she'd stopped him from killing so many others along the way...
 (If you DON'T fulfill the requirements, well...)

 - In Injustice: Gods Among Us, Alternate Universe Joker mind controls Superman and forces him to kill Lois and their baby as well as level Metropolis.
 He goes off the deep end and installs himself as Earth's God Emperor, and the main universe DC heroes are pulled in to fight his regime.
-Several times he tries to justify his actions as what Lois would have wanted.
+Several times he tries to justify his actions as being for Lois' sake.

 Superman: I know what you lost.

 Regime Superman: And you judge me?!
 After I've killed you, I'll bring Lois here.
 When she sees how I've perfected this world-